 What’s certain is that the next US administration won’t be able to ignore this foreign policy challenge for long.

-Nuclear Weapons – Country Comparisons, House of Commons Library (currently being updated).
+Nuclear Weapons – At a glance, House of Commons Library

 North Korea: January 2020 update, House of Commons Library.

 Making sense of the impending US-North Korea summit, House of Commons Library, May 2018.